 The coordinate system we want to assign, Latitude / Longitude, is one of the factory default Favorites so we click on that.
 Done!

-The Component pane now displays the coordinate system for the mexico layer in black text, meaning the initial coordinate system has been assigned.
+The Info pane now displays the coordinate system for the mexico layer in black text, meaning the initial coordinate system has been assigned.

 With the initial projection correctly assigned the drawing does not change appearance in the display window, but it is now correctly georeferenced and can participate without error in any maps with other components or be used in any subsequent workflow.
 If we position the cursor over the drawing, say, over the province of Durango as seen above, the status bar readout for cursor position is exactly accurate as we would expect.